-Better mother and child healthcare saves lifes
+Better mother and child healthcare saves lives

-High maternal mortality is linked to many other development challenges.
+High maternal mortality is closely linked to many other development challenges.
 In addition to the economical and psychological difficulties that the families face, girls who have lost their mothers are much more likely to marry too young and not get an education.
-This in turn, affects maternal mortality rate, as very young mothersare are at higher risk to lose their lives while giving birth.
+This in turn, affects maternal mortality rate, as very young mothers are at higher risk to lose their lives while giving birth.

 Somaliland and Puntland

 Hiil Hooyo project was launched in 2017 and will continue until the end of 2022.

 Beneficiaries are all the people who live in the project areas, 100 000 of whom are pregnant women or women in a fertile age.
 Around 1000 persons with disabilities and their families.

 Hiil Hooyo is a joint project of the Finnish Somalia Network, three Finnish civil society organizations, three partner organizations in the project areas, two Finnish universities of applied sciences and three local universities.
 The coordinating organization is Finnish Somalia Network.

 The local partners in project areas are: Dumar, Aayatiin Development Foundation (Aayatiin) and Hope Org.